Home/Field Notes/Modeler Masterclass

 I run a PRS Silver Sky into a Strymon Timeline and BigSky, into a Vox AC30 for big rooms.
 On Sundays where I'm direct to PA, I use an HX Stomp to replace the Timeline and BigSky with modeled equivalents, and run the AC30 model through the Stomp to the board.

 That's four blocks: amp, delay, reverb, drive for leads.
 The HX Stomp handles it with room to spare.
-The three footswitches cover clean/lead/ambient swell — the three states I actually use in a service.
+The three footswitches cover clean/lead/ambient swell, the three states I actually use in a service.
+If you want the exact blocks and snapshot assignments for that kind of preset, the worship Helix preset walkthrough builds it from an empty patch.

-Q: Do the HX Stomp and Helix LT sound identical?
-A: Yes, when running the same preset through the same output conditions.
-The processing engine is the same.
-Any tonal differences you hear in demos are from the specific presets, not the hardware.
+Yes, when running the same preset through the same output conditions.
+The processing engine is the same on both, so the amp models, effects, and IR loading are identical.
+Any tonal differences you hear in demos come from the specific presets, not the hardware.

-Q: Can I use an HX Stomp as my entire rig for worship?
-A: Absolutely.
+Absolutely.
 Thousands of worship guitarists run nothing but an HX Stomp and a couple of external switches into the PA.
-It's a complete rig in a box at that use case.
+With 8 blocks and 3 snapshots it's a complete clean-to-lead-to-ambient rig in a box for that use case.

-Q: Is the Helix LT worth $500 more than the HX Stomp?
-A: If you use Snapshots extensively, need more than 6 DSP blocks, or rely on the onboard expression pedal every service — yes.
-If you're running a simple 4-block clean-to-lead setup, probably not.
+If you use snapshots extensively, need more than 8 DSP blocks, or rely on the onboard expression pedal every service, yes.
+If you're running a simple four-block clean-to-lead setup direct to the PA, probably not — the tone is identical and the money buys capability you may not use.

-Q: Will my worship band's in-ear mix work better with one unit vs. the other?
-A: No. The IEM mix depends on your front-of-house setup and your XLR outputs, not the unit itself.
-Both output the same signal quality.
+No. The IEM mix depends on your front-of-house setup and your XLR outputs, not the unit itself.
+Both output the same signal quality, so the choice between them has no effect on what your band hears in their ears.

-Q: What external switches work with the HX Stomp?
-A: Any standard TS-to-TS dual footswitch.
+Any standard TS-to-TS dual footswitch.
 Line 6 makes a specific one, but a generic dual switch around $30 works fine.
-It adds two more footswitch functions to the unit.
+It adds two more footswitch functions to the unit, which is enough to cover clean, lead, and ambient without changing modes.